jpverkamp/blog/content/reviews/movies/Divergent.md

 It doesn't seem like such a system would hold together for particularly long and--spoilers--it doesn't.
 Still, my general rule is a movie (or book etc) is allowed one *thing*.
 One suspension of disbelief.
 For Divergent, I'll give it the initial social structure.

-Beyond that, I thought that {{< wikipedia "Shailene Woodley" >}} was well cast (even if she always seemed a little too clean, as either public servant or adrenaline junkie).
-I didn't like {{< wikipedia "Theo James" >}} quite as much, but so it goes.
+Beyond that, I thought that [[wiki:Shailene Woodley]]() was well cast (even if she always seemed a little too clean, as either public servant or adrenaline junkie).
+I didn't like [[wiki:Theo James]]() quite as much, but so it goes.

 Overall, a solid enough 2 of 2 for the year.
 If I had to guess, I'd say that Divergent will probably end up somewhere in the middle.
 It's a good enough distraction, but certainly not a great movie.
 I was pleasantly surprised and I'll go see the sequels if/when they come out.

 {{< ranking "2014 Movie Reviews" >}}

-As a side note: The story of the author ({{< wikipedia "Veronica Roth" >}}) is actually pretty interesting.
-She wrote Divergent while on winter break from a creative writing degree at {{< wikipedia "Northwestern University" >}}.
+As a side note: The story of the author ([[wiki:Veronica Roth]]()) is actually pretty interesting.
+She wrote Divergent while on winter break from a creative writing degree at [[wiki:Northwestern University]]().
 She'd already sold the movie rights before she graduated.
 That's kind of awesome.

 [^1]: And thus, by the transitive property, better than Twilight.
 [^2]: I missed the lawyers.
 Shows how much of an impact they made in the film... ¯\_(ツ)_/¯